MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/vpay/integration-and-testing.md

 breadcrumb_title: 'Integration and testing'
 weight: 40
 meta_title: "V Pay - Integration and testing - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
-Use our API Reference, SDKs, and wrappers.
+Use our API reference, SDKs, and wrappers.
 Get support."
 short_description: "Integrating and testing V Pay in your ecommerce platform"
 layout: 'child'
 ---

 V Pay payments are processed as credit card payments.

-To process V Pay payments via our API, see API Reference – [Credit cards](/api/#credit-cards).
+To process V Pay payments via our API, see API reference – [Credit cards](/api/#credit-cards).

 For the V Pay logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).